vCheckReport/vCheck-NSX/README.md

 For general guidance on the use of [vCheck-vSphere](https://github.com/alanrenouf/vCheck-vSphere) please see the README file hosted there.

-Copy the vCheck files to the desired location.
-Run the script `vCheckUtils.ps1` and call the function `Schedule-vCheck`.
-Answer the prompts to configure the scheduled job.
+Copy the vCheck folder to the desired location, note the content structure, in particular the Plugins folder.
-Once this is done, you need to start the creation of an NSX credentials XML file.
+Before you can use vCheck-NSX, you need to create an NSX credentials XML file.

 >Use the following to create a credential interactively, then store it as an XML file

 >`    $newPScreds = Get-Credential -message "Enter the NSX manager admin creds here:"`
->`    $newPScreds | Export-Clixml nsxmgrCreds.xml`
+>`    $newPScreds | Export-Clixml nsxMgrCreds.xml`

->Once you have the file, move it into the root of the NSX plugins folder overwriting the blank file that's there *Ensure only authorised users (i.e. Sys Admins) have access to the file*
+>Once you have the file, move it into the root of the "15 NSX" plugins folder overwriting the blank file that's there *Ensure only authorised users (i.e. Sys Admins) have access to the file*

 Having the creds stored as a secure file allows for the automation of vCheck script runs.
 If there's a better way to store NSX Manager credentials, I'd like to know.

+Once the files are in the correct location and the credentials XML file has been created, you need to start the installer.
+Open a PowerCLI window **AS AN ADMINISTRATOR** then run...
+`    vCheck.ps1 -config`
+...which will start the process of configuring your install.
+During the process, your system will be tested for the installation of PowerNSX and if needed, an installation process will start.

 <a name="Enhancements">